kinbiko/jsonassert/README.md

 }
 ```

-Notice that you can pass in `fmt.Sprintf` arguments after the expected JSON structure.
+You may pass in `fmt.Sprintf` arguments after the expected JSON structure.

-`Asserter.Assertf()` currently supports assertions against strings only.
+`ja.Assertf()` currently supports assertions against **strings only**.

 ### Check for presence only

 Some properties of a JSON payload may be difficult to know in advance.
 E.g. timestamps, UUIDs, or other randomly assigned values.

-For these types of values, place the string `"<<PRESENCE>>"` as the expected value, and `jsonassert` will only verify that this key exists (i.e. the actual JSON has the expected key, and its value is not `null`), but not check it's value.
+For these types of values, place the string `"<<PRESENCE>>"` as the expected value, and `jsonassert` will only verify that this key exists (i.e. the actual JSON has the expected key, and its value is not `null`), but this does not check its value.

 For example: